 He is currently working on predatory publishing, funding of science in Africa, the mobility of South African doctoral graduates and the state of knowledge production at SA universities.

-We invite submissions of full papers, research-in-progress papers and panel proposals on relevant topics from researchers and practitioners from any country.
-Selected full papers will be published by Springer in a Communications in Computer and Information Science (CCIS) volume.
-Other accepted papers will be published in a locally produced, DHET subsidy bearing volume.
+The conference invited submissions of full papers, research-in-progress papers and panel proposals on relevant topics from researchers and practitioners from any country.
+Full papers were published by Springer in a Communications in Computer and Information Science (CCIS) volume.

-Submissions can be on any relevant topic, including, but not limited to
+Submissions were on any relevant topic, including, but not limited to

 Closed 9 March 2022 (Extended)